Ready to Learn More?

 Madison College's Veterinary Technician Program has been accredited by the American Veterinary Medical Association (AVMA) since 1974.
+Visit the AVMA's website to learn more about essential veterinary technician skills students learn in our program.

-Common Duties Include:
+Common Veterinary Technician Duties

 - Collect samples and perform diagnostic laboratory tests